jianwen-android/notes-sst-/History/A. Cold War in Europe/A.2 Reasons for the Cold War in Europe.md

 #### 1. Stalin armies were occupying most of Eastern Europe

 -   Soviet troops did not withdraw after freeing the countries: Finland, Poland, Czechoslovakia, Hungary, Bulgaria, Romania
--   Stalin sets up communist govt in poland despite protests
+-   Stalin sets up communist govt in Poland despite protests
 -   Insisted it was a defensive measure

 #### 2. America had a new president